-If you’re overweight or obese, losing weight can help lower your total cholesterol levels.
-Even 5 to 10 pounds can make a difference.
+If you have high body weight or obesity, losing weight may help lower your total cholesterol levels.

 Losing weight starts with figuring out how many calories you’re taking in and how many you’re burning.
-It takes cutting 3,500 calories from your diet to lose a pound.
+For a typical adult, it takes cutting 3,500 calories from your diet to lose about a pound.

 Physical activity is important for overall health, weight loss, and cholesterol levels.
 When you aren’t getting enough physical activity, your HDL cholesterol levels go down.
 This means there isn’t enough “good” cholesterol to carry the “bad” cholesterol away from your arteries.

 You only need 40 minutes of moderate to vigorous exercise 3 or 4 times a week to lower your total cholesterol levels.
 The goal should be 150 minutes of total exercise each week.

 This can look like anything you enjoy doing, but some of the following can help you add exercise to your daily routine:

 - Swim laps at the local pool.

 - Join a gym (and use it!).

 - Take the stairs instead of the elevator.